nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/12 - Argument structure in clinical populations.md

 Difficulties naming verbs (Berndt et al. 1997; Kim & Thompson, 2000; Marshall et al. 2007).
 Possible semantic difficulties with verbs which are likely to impact on argument structure.

-Kim & Thompson (2000) - retrieval of verbs in isolation affected by valency $rarr; AS is an integral part of verb representation
+Kim & Thompson (2000) - retrieval of verbs in isolation affected by valency &rarr; AS is an integral part of verb representation

-Verb naming difficulties are associated with comprehension of semantically-reversible sentences, e.g. *the boy is kissing the girl, the girl was kissed by the boy* (Berndt et al. 1997) -$rarr; Semantic difficulties?
+Verb naming difficulties are associated with comprehension of semantically-reversible sentences, e.g. *the boy is kissing the girl, the girl was kissed by the boy* (Berndt et al. 1997) -&rarr; Semantic difficulties?

 Difficulties identifying ungrammaticality related to subcategorisation (e.g. *the woman spills the floor*) (Marshall et al. 2007)